Creating an Effective Webinar: Tips and Tricks [Video]

-To keep your audience engaged throughout the presentation, it's essential to be dynamic and enthusiastic.
+To keep your audience engaged throughout the presentation, being dynamic and enthusiastic is essential.
 Vary your tone, speed, and volume to keep things interesting, and use body language and facial expressions to convey your message.

 Remember to make your presentation visually appealing.
 Use visual aids like images, graphs, and videos to help illustrate your points and keep your audience engaged.